jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - What problems are there why are they wrong.
 - change management/being afraid of new tools

-As I have show above e-exams bare many theoratical advantages over paper based exams.
+As I have show above e-exams bare many theoratical advantages over paper-based exams.
 In reality these advantages can only be realized through fitting software.

-Many <cite> have pointed at problems that may arise from switchig from paper based exams to e-exams.
+Many <cite> have pointed at problems that may arise from switchig from paper-based exams to e-exams.
 Some of these problems are not of any concern as techincal advancements have made them obsolete.

 <cite> have talked in their paper about the provision of technical infrastructure.
 They pose a question about the utility and scale of such a infrastukture.
 As the [paper] aged the techinical sircumstances changed, nowadays it is almost universal for students to have access to a webbrowser <!-- why a web browser? see section about technical requirements  .
 And really thats all they need.
 Although not recommended, exams could really be taken on any smartphone. <!-- good gist. bad writing.